Skip to contents

 n

-Sample size (listwise complete cases)
+Sample size (listwise complete cases; weighted N when weighted)

 Details